In this section:

 Follow the link below for further information about how to appeal against an HMRC decision and the options available to you if you and HMRC are unable to agree.

-If you're bringing into the UK a second-hand vehicle, you don't have to pay VAT - as long as you paid VAT in another EU country when you bought it, but you must still complete a NOVA notification to HMRC within 14 days of the vehicle arrival.
+If you're bringing a second-hand vehicle into the UK, you don't have to pay VAT - as long as you paid VAT in another EU country when you bought it, but you must still complete a NOVA notification to HMRC within 14 days of the vehicle arrival.

 If you normally live in another country in the EU and bring a vehicle with you on a temporary visit to the UK, you don't need to notify HMRC, as long as your stay is for less than 6 months in a 12 month period.